Canadian Eskimo Dog: History

 Since the 1970s interested parties that include the Eskimo Dog Research Foundation (EDRF) have worked to increase the breed's numbers.
 The EDRF was founded in 1972 and largely funded by the Canadian Government and the Northwest Territories Government, with some support from the CKC.
 The EDRF purchased dogs from the small (about 200 dogs) population remaining in the Canadian Arctic from remote Inuit camps on Baffin Island, Boothia Peninsula, and Melville Peninsula.
 The EDRF then began breeding dogs in order to increase numbers.

 Brian Ladoon also bought dogs in the 1970s from the northern communities of Canada and started breeding after being given the mission of saving them by Bishop Omer Alfred Robidoux of the Roman Catholic Diocese of Churchill-Baie d'Hudson.
 He switched from Malamutes and Huskies to the CEDs, and after breeding for 30 years still has the largest genetic stock colony of Canadian Eskimo Dogs in the world.
 The modern breed originated from a relatively high number of founders, thus ensuring sufficient genetic variability to avoid inbreeding.

 The Canadian Eskimo Dog is currently used in sled dog teams that entertain tourists and for commercial polar bear hunting.
 By law, polar bear hunting in the Northwest Territories and Nunavut must be conducted by dog team or on foot.
 The requirement is partly for safety reasons; the working dogs can better sense when a polar bear is around, whereas the sound of a snowmobile motor masks any sign of a polar bear.
 On May 1, 2000, the Canadian territory of Nunavut officially adopted the "Canadian Inuit Dog" as the animal symbol of the territory, thus sealing the name of their traditional dog (qimmiq) in the Inuktitut language.

+The annual long-distance sled dog race Ivakkak was launched in 2001 to promote traditional dogsledding and to revive the Canadian Eskimo Dog.
+Only Inuit mushers and purebred Canadian Inuit Dogs are eligible to participate in Ivakkak.